 Vizsla Poodle Cross Health And Lifespan

-Vizslas and poodles are both relatively health dog breeds with some genetic disorders known for each breed.
+Vizslas and poodles are both relatively healthy dog breeds with some genetic disorders known for each breed.

 Vizslas have an average lifespan of 12-14 years whereas poodles have a longer than normal lifespan of between 10-18 years.